 We fast to unlock divine resources or to strengthen our relationship with God.
-Isaiah 58 mentions a number of resources available.
-To mention a few: protection, revelation, provision, revival, God's presence, deliverance, and much more.
+Isaiah 58 mentions several resources available, including protection, revelation, provision, revival, God's presence, deliverance, and much more.

 In the Old Testament, the word "fasting" in the Hebrew meant, "to cover your mouth".
 In the New Testament, it means, "not to eat".
 Therefore, biblical fasting cannot be anything other than not eating.
-Fasting from television,6 radio, or other things cannot be considered biblical fasting.
+Fasting from television, radio, or other things cannot be considered biblical fasting.
 It could only be seen as abstinence.
 We cannot discount the significance and the spiritual benefits you get from abstaining, but we cannot mistakenly call it fasting.